-PDS4 data structures are fairly tightly constrained, particularly for observational data, for which PDS has defined its own archival formats.
-Where PDS does not define its own particular format, it has designated specific external standards - and in many cases specific subsets of those standards - as acceptable for archival information.
+PDS4 data structures are fairly tightly constrained, particularly for observational data, for which PDS has defined standard formats.
+Where PDS does not define its own format standard, it has designated specific external standards - and in many cases specific subsets of those standards - as acceptable for archival information.